arsamme/flutter-sms-retriever/README.md

 ```

 ### App signature
-To retrieve a app signature.
+Use this function to get application signature.
 App signature should be placed at end of SMS so SmsRetriever API can verify SMS is sent from your server.
 ```dart
 String appSignature = await AndroidSmsRetriever.getAppSignature();
 ```